-UPDorever Amber Acres Animal Sanctuary’s rescue success stories extend far beyond the confines of its pastures.
-FAAAS has assisted in numerous rescues and placements to other caring individuals and organizations, and Michele has successfully helped raise tens of thousands of dollars to support these efforts for others.
-Under a First Right of Refusal contract with FAAAS that enables our organization to place and monitor animals when we are unable to offer them permanent refuge on our farm, we continue to advocate for, and safeguard the well-being of animals that need our help.
+Forever Amber Acres Animal Sanctuary’s rescue success stories go beyond our pastures.
+On a regular basis, we rescue and place animals with other caring individuals and organizations, and Michele has successfully helped raise tens of thousands of dollars to support these efforts for others.
+Under a First Right of Refusal contract, we can place and monitor animals when we are unable to offer them permanent refuge on our farm.
+FAAAS continues to advocate for, and safeguard the well-being of animals that need our help.
 Meet a few of our rescues, old and new!

-Mila and Willow were pulled out of a severe neglect situation in Southern California where they were literally starving to death due to a genetic condition and lack of appropriate care.
-As eight week old puppies, both Willow and Mila were diagnosed with a medical condition called Canine Megaesophagus (MegaE)* a genetic condition that causes puppies to regurgitate food.
-A woman purchased them knowing they had this condition, but did nothing to manage it.
-The night before they were saved, the owner planned to take them to a shelter; in Southern California, any shelter is a death sentence, especially when there is a medical condition.
+Mila and Willow were pulled out of a severe neglect situation in Southern California.
+Starving to death due to a genetic condition they also suffered from lack of care.
+As puppies, both Willow and Mila were diagnosed with a medical condition called Canine Megaesophagus (MegaE).
+This is a genetic condition that causes puppies to regurgitate food.
+The woman who purchased them knew they had this condition, but did nothing to manage it.
+The night before they were saved, the owner planned to take them to a kill shelter.

-A volunteer by the name of Christina rerouted her plane flight, rented a vehicle and went to pick the girls up from the owner before she could take them to the shelter.
-Christina sadly found two severely underweight doodles that were matted in vomit.
-She drove over eight hours from Southern California to her home in Oregon through snow and ice to make sure they were safe.
-Willow was the smaller of the two, weighing 16 pounds at 8 months old.
+A volunteer by the name of Christina rerouted her plane flight, rented a vehicle and went to pick the girls up from the owner before they could be left at the shelter.
+They were rescued, their fur matted from vomit.
+Our volunteer drove over eight hours through snow and ice to make sure they were safe.
+Willow, the smaller of the two, weighed 16 pounds at 8 months old.
 Christina took them to the vet, who confirmed their diagnosis.
-They then were taken to a groomer who spent over five hours cleaning the two sisters.
+They then spent five hours at the groomer, getting cleaned up.

-A few days after arriving to her forever home,Willow started regurgitating (she hadn’t done so since Christina picked her up and started feeding her upright).
-Her adopter took her right to the vet who did x-rays and said that she had aspiration pneumonia (AP)*.
-Willow was put on ten days of antibiotics and the AP cleared up.
+A few days after arriving to her forever home,Willow started regurgitating again.
+Her adopter immediately took her to the vet who did x-rays.
+Diagnosed with aspiration pneumonia (AP), Willow was put on ten days of antibiotics.
+In no time at all, she overcame her illness.
 She was also fortunate enough to stumble upon a vet that is committed to her as everyone else is, offering free services for any vetting that Willow needs now or in the future- including surgeries.

-Mila (below left) is under a FAAAS foster agreement in Oregon (adoption pending), while Willow (below right) is under an adoption agreement in PA.
+Mila (below left) is under a FAAAS foster agreement in Oregon (adoption pending).

 *MegaE is a condition in which the esophagus muscles are deformed and do not contract to push food the the stomach.
 The muscles are weak, like a latex balloon that has been deflated, and just like the balloon, the esophagus develops pockets where food and water get trapped.
 Because of the entrapment, the dogs fail to thrive because they constantly regurgitate and very little makes it to their stomach.